sypha999/bookStore/README.md

-# Spring Boot Application with H2 Database
+# A simple book store

 This repository contains a Spring Boot application configured to use a H2 in-memory database.
 This setup allows for easy testing and integration.